The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-ARCH: The Bayesian Context Trees Conditional Heteroscedastic Model

 \subsection{Estimated probabilities and inference}

-Our main tools for inference -- the CCTW and CBCT algorithms -- rely on the evaluation of the estimated probabilities $P_e(s,x)$ given in~(\ref{pes}).
+Our main tools for inference -- the GCTW and GBCT algorithms -- rely on the evaluation of the estimated probabilities $P_e(s,x)$ given in~(\ref{pes}).
 However, in this case these are not available in closed form.
 In fact, exact Bayesian inference is not possible even with a single ARCH model, and MCMC approaches are typically adopted for this task; see~\cite{virbickaite:15} for a review.
-Therefore, we will employ effective approximations for the $P_e(s,x)$ and use them in CCTW and CBCT; the remaining methodology remains the same as before.
+Therefore, we will employ effective approximations for the $P_e(s,x)$ and use them in GCTW and GBCT; the remaining methodology remains the same as before.

 As noted earlier, the fact that $P_e(s,x)$ is in the form of marginal likelihoods allows us to use standard methods to approximate them.
 Specifically, at each node $s$ of $T_{\rm MAX}$ we use a variant of the Laplace method described in~\cite{kass:95}, which was found to be effective in the case of a multivariate GARCH model in~\cite{vrontos:03}.
 The resulting approximation is: